SDBranka/Password_Generator/README.md

 ##### Controls

 - Click the Generate Password button to generate a password
+- - Clicking the Generate Password button also copies the generated password to the clipboard so that the user may paste it into their browser
 - Click the Add button to save the login information to an external file named data.txt

 ##### Technologies

 - Python
 - Tkinter
+- Pyperclip
 - Visual Studio

 ---

 ## How To Use

 Download or clone this repository to your desktop.
-Click on the file Pixel Runner.exe or run main.py in an appropriate Python environment.
+Click on the file Password_Generator.exe or run main.py in an appropriate Python environment.

 ---